Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures fell into the 5370s during the session and then rose sharply, back into the 5610s so far.
+The S&P 500 futures fell during the session, down to the 5770s, and then began to climb again.

 9:35 a.m.
 New York time